vim-volt/volt/_docs/json-dsl.md

 All operators have an idempotency: "even if an expression is executed twice, it guarantees the existence (not the content) of a requested resource."

-One also might think that "why the definition is so ambiguos?"
+One also might think that "why the it defines the existence, not content?"
 Because, if we define operator's idempotency as "after an expression was executed twice at different times, lock.json, filesystem must be the same."
 But `volt get A` installs the latest plugin of remote repository.
 At the first time and second